vanessabrolim/comfort_analysis/README.md

 ** The data used on this research is too large to be uploaded to git.
 If you want to use it, please send me an email on nessabrolim@gmail.com and i'll send to you.

+The research that used this data and codes are part of a masters degree obtentation.
+This is a WIP